thedynamiclinker/sudocode/sys/kernel/Creation.md

 And the Authors said "Let the space below have one root and many branches, each branch containing leaves of its own kind."
 And they called the branches directories, and the leaves files, and the directories were also files.

 And the Authors populated bin with its inhabitants.
-The cat, fish, python, and the gnu bison which some call yacc.
+The cat, fish, python, and the gnu animal named bison which some call yacc.

 The Authors said "Let there be 0," and there was 0.

-And they said `echo $?` to check the output, and they saw that it was good.
+And they said `echo $?` to check the output.
+And they saw that it was good.

-The Authors said "Let there be 1," and there was 1.
+And the Authors said "Let there be 1," and there was 1.

 And they saw that this one was good too.

-The Authors called 0 "root" and 1 "user".
+The Authors called 0 "root", and 1 "user".

 And the Authors decided that was enough work for one week.